Pool Temperature: current temp 18.5C (20 Sept)

-When you arrive at the pool, our staff will be providing advice and guidance to people for their safety.
+If the temperature falls below 15C then when you arrive at the pool, our staff will be providing advice and guidance to people for their safety.
 Please do ask our team if you have any questions or concerns.

 You still need to take care and adjust your swimming times and not stay in the pool for an extended period of time.